agarrharr/settings/README.md

 Sign in

-### YNAB

-- Put in activation key
-- Point to budget file on Dropbox

 ### Notational Velocity

 - Preferences -> Notes -> Storage -> Store and read notes on disk as: Plain Text Files *